 The area is one of the most interesting and bustling places to see in Antwerp on Sunday.
 It is a comfortable 10-minute walk from the Grote Markt, yet in those 10 minutes tourists seem to fade away completely and locals reclaim their ground.
 Expect to find vintage clothing, vintage design pieces, antique stores and art galleries sprinkled with a few design stores in between.
 This is a place where the cool kids in town go and do their shopping.

-De Kloosterstraat is one of the few places in Antwerp where the stores are open on Sunday, though most of them open only after lunchtime (around 13.00)
+De Kloosterstraat is one of the few places in Antwerp where the stores are open on Sundays, though most of them open only after lunchtime (around 13.00).
+Happen to arrive early?
+No problem, sit down for a drink at the cozy bar Take 5 Minutes in Paris (head for their garden) or pop into the very hip Dansing Chocola.

 Check out this interactive Google Map which lists all the places mentioned in this two days in Antwerp guide.
 The hotels are the purple dots on the map, while the activities are bright red.